lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/112_Colossians/colossians_01.md

 1:13 Who hath delivered us from the power of darkness, and hath translated us into the kingdom of his dear Son:
 1:14 In whom we have redemption through his blood, even the forgiveness of sins:
 1:15 Who is the image of the invisible God, the firstborn of every creature:
-1:16 For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him:
+1:16 For by him were all things created, that are in heaven, and that are in earth, visible and invisible, whether they be thrones, or dominions, or principalities, or powers: all things were created by him, and for him: <a class = "marginnote">Be submissive to authority because they were created by Jesus and for Jesus</a>
 1:17 And he is before all things, and by him all things consist.
 1:18 And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.
 1:19 For it pleased the Father that in him should all fulness dwell;